t-padma/t-padma.github.io/_posts/2023-06-23-fmri-intro.md

 Therefore, the BOLD signal can be interpreted as **quantifying regional neuronal activity**.

+### Magnetic Resonance

+### BOLD fMRI
+BOLD imaging is the most common method of fMRI.[^3]

 [^1]: What is fMRI?, [Oxford Centre for Functional MRI of the Brain](https://www.ndcn.ox.ac.uk/divisions/fmrib/what-is-fmri)
-[^2]: Ramani, Ramachandran (ed.), Functional MRI: Basic Principles and Emerging Clinical Applications for Anesthesiology and the Neurological Sciences, 1 (New York, 2018; online edn, Oxford Academic, 1 Jan.
+[^2]: Ramani, Ramachandran (ed.), *Functional MRI: Basic Principles and Emerging Clinical Applications for Anesthesiology and the Neurological Sciences*, 1 (New York, 2018; online edn, Oxford Academic, 1 Jan.
 2019)
+[^3]: Owen J. Arthurs, Simon Boniface, *How well do we understand the neural origins of the fMRI BOLD signal?* - Trends in Neurosciences, Vol 25 Issue 1